 Early Mobilization for Patients with Tracheostomy and Mechanical Ventilation

-Early mobilization includes activities such as sitting, standing and ambulation as well as passive exercises, like range of motion exercises and ergometry.
+Early mobilization for patients with tracheostomy and mechanical ventilation can include activities such as sitting, standing and ambulation as well as passive exercises, like range of motion exercises and ergometry.
 Early mobilization is an important part of the rehabilitation process for individuals with tracheostomy in order to strengthen the patient and mobilize secretions.
 Airflow with a tracheostomy is redirected in and out of the tracheostomy tube, which bypasses the upper airway and vocal folds.
 Typical coughing for airway clearance is ineffective due to the open tracheostomy tube.
 Secretion management strategies including early mobilization are important for loosening and mobilizing secretions and preventing atelectasis and pneumonia.

 Muscle disuse atrophy occurs in a significant proportion of critically ill patients.
 Critically ill patients who are on strict bed rest have a decline of 1% to 1.5% per day and up to 50% of total muscle mass in 2 weeks (Morris, PE, 2007).
 Profound neuromuscular weakness due to bedrest, immobility and critical illness may lead to physical impairment with over 50% of one-year survivors of prolonged mechanical ventilation needing assistance in basic activities of daily living (Choi, Tasota, & Hoffman, 2008).
 Intensive Care Unit Acquired Weakness (ICU-AW) describes a syndrome involving muscle wasting and is associated with higher mortality, poor patient outcomes and a delay of weaning process (Clarissa, C et al, 2019).